 This law of the internet states that all arguments eventually devolve into someone comparing someone to Hitler.
-Related: Rule 34, message board, troll golden master
+Related: message board, Rule 34, troll golden master (n.)

 Golang

 This term is used when researching the programming language Go, which is a difficult keyword to search on its own.